-Summary: Home prices in Sammamish have changed over the recent past, as have mortgage interest rates.
-This article will go over the climate of the market today and what homebuying in Sammamish is like in 2020.
+Home prices in Sammamish have changed over the recent past, as have mortgage interest rates.
+This article will go over the climate of the market today and what homebuying in Sammamish is like in 2021.

-Are you thinking about buying a home in Sammamish, Washington in 2020?
+Are you thinking about buying a home in Sammamish, Washington in 2021?
 If so, you probably have a lot of questions about the local real estate market.
-And boy, has it changed over the last few years.
-Here’s a look at current housing market conditions in Sammamish, for those buying a home in 2020.
+Here’s a look at current housing market conditions in Sammamish, for those buying a home in 2021.

 Tight Inventory Has Ramped Up Competition Among Buyers

 The inventory situation across the Seattle metro area has tightened over the past month.
-According to the Northwest Multiple Listings Service (NMLS), King County’s housing inventory dropped 43% in January 2020 compared to January 2019.
-The total number of active listings in January 2019 in King County was 3,688, but was signifiocantly lower exactly a year later in January 2020 at 2,118.
-Right now, there is a mere 1.3 months’ worth of inventory in King County.
+According to the Northwest Multiple Listings Service (NMLS), King County’s housing inventory dropped 12% in January 2021 compared to January 2020.
+The total number of active listings in January 2021 in King County was 1,855, but was significantly lower exactly a year later in January 2020 at 2,118.
+Right now, there is a mere 1-month worth of inventory in King County.

 Waiting too long to make an offer, or quibbling with the seller over small-ticket items, could result in a missed opportunity.